Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 #### 2.3
 The Serf agent will try to join the cluster trough the load-balancer.
 If the cluster is not created, it will create it and in reverse if it exists, it will join it.
 This step will only succeed if the ha container is accessible, otherwise the startup of the Serf agent will fail.

-If a new node has joined the cluster or if it leave the cluster, Serf will use the gossip protocol to tell other nodes that about this information.
+If a new node has joined the cluster or if it leave the cluster, Serf will use the `GOSSIP` protocol to tell other nodes about this information.
 This protocol is based on SWIM protocol and serf sends custom messages types on top of this layer.
 Two messages in particular are often used :
 - Join Intent :  This message is sent to tell the nodes that a new machine is now in the cluster.
 - Leave Intent : This message is sent when a server gracefully exit the cluster.
 If a server fails, no Leave Intent is sent and so with this message the Serf layer can know if a server has stopped gracefully or not.

 This messages are always sent with a Lamport clock to maintain some notion of messages ordering.

 If we want to find other solutions than Serf we could use for instance ZooKeeper or doozerd.
 But in some cases this solutions can be less interesting as for instance ZooKeeper.
-ZooKeeper cannot be used as a tool and a lot of the times developers have to use libraries to build features that the need.
+ZooKeeper cannot be used as a tool and a lot of the times developers have to use libraries to build features that they need.

 <a name="task_3"></a>
 ### Task 3 : React to membership changes